scottish-government-design-system/designsystem.gov.scot/styles/images/index.md

 Preference for illustration over photography may occur when:

 * there is no suitable photography for content
-* a photograph may be to complex
+* a photograph may be too complex
 * visualising data

 ## Using images